Living memorials are part of a growing (!!) trend towards honoring the life of a departed loved one by emphasizing life, rather than death.

 Just be sure to check with whoever manages the land, not only for permission but also to ensure that the type of tree you are planting will work for that particular area.

 You can find many beautiful memorial trees here which you can purchase and plant yourself.
-Also, there are many organizations which will plant the tree for you – for example, the Arbor Day foundation will plant one or more trees in memory of your loved one, and send you a lovely certificate indicating where and when they were planted.
+Also, there are many organizations which will plant the tree for you – for example, Trees for a Change will plant one or more trees in memory of your loved one, and send you (or a friend) a lovely certificate indicating where and when they were planted.

 2. Plant a Memorial Tree from Ashes